Proton Structure from a Soft-Wall Holographic QCD Model: Mass Spectrum, Form Factors, and Mechanical Properties: Electromagnetic form factors

 The electromagnetic form factors of protons and neutrons represent fundamental nucleon observables, playing a pivotal role in elucidating nucleon structure and dynamics.
 The elastic electron-proton scattering process is generally characterized by two independent form factors: the Dirac form factor $F_1$ and the Pauli form factor $F_2$

-where $\sigma^{\mu\nu}=[\gamma^{\mu},\gamma^{\nu}]$ and $J^{\mu}(0)$ represents the quark electromagnetic current.
-The Dirac form factor $F_1(q^2)$ describes matrix elements that conserve nucleon spin, whereas the Pauli form factor $F_2(q^2)$ mediates transitions involving spin flip.
+where $\sigma^{\mu\nu}=[\gamma^{\mu},\gamma^{\nu}]$, $q_{\nu}=p'_{\nu}-p_{\nu}$ is the transfer of momentum (with $q^2=-Q^2, Q^2>0$), $M$ denotes the proton mass and $J^{\mu}(0)$ represents the quark electromagnetic current.
+The Dirac form factor $F_1(Q^2)$ describes matrix elements that conserve nucleon spin, whereas the Pauli form factor $F_2(Q^2)$ mediates transitions involving spin flip.
 These form factors respectively characterize the spatial distributions of the nucleon's electric charge and magnetic moment.

 The form of the interaction action is